About the programme Language: English (See language requirements) | Place of study: Aarhus | Commencement: August / September (no winter intake) |

 Photo: media Moesgård

-Campus Moesgaard is a unique place.
+Campus Moesgaard is an inspirational work and study environment.
 It includes the Moesgaard Library, which is a joint library for Anthropology and Archaeology as well as the Moesgaard Museum.
-The library is primarily stocked with materials useful to students and staff members at Moesgaard.
-You will find study space in the library, including study space reserved for students writing their thesis.
+You will find study space in the library, including work spaces reserved for students writing their thesis.
 You will also have the opportunity to see many changing exhibits at the Moesgaard Museum during your time here.
-As a student at Moesgaard, you can access the museum for free by showing your valid student card.
+As a student at Moesgaard, you can access the museum for free by showing your student card.

 As the second-largest city in Denmark, Aarhus is a young and dynamic place with plenty of opportunities.
 The 40,000 students at the university make up 17.5% of the city’s population, which leaves its mark on city life.
 An attractive feature of Aarhus is that there are beaches and woods a short bike-ride away, as well as cultural events taking place throughout the year, including the Aarhus Festival in September.
 The theatres in the city and the ARoS international art museum offer many events that enable you to experience the Danish culture.

 Why choose Aarhus?
-See studyguide.au.dk and get all practical information about being an international student.
+See international.au.dk/education and get all practical information about being an international student.

 -experienced, photographed, and filmed by the students themselves.